 Multi-factor authentication (MFA) for Microsoft 365 prevents this by requiring users to verify their identities via two or more methods before being granted access to their 365 accounts.
 This is usually via something they know (e.g., a password), something they have (e.g., a hardware token), or something they are (e.g., a fingerprint scan).
 This means that, even if an attacker manages to steal or crack a user’s password, they won’t be able to access that user’s account without a second factor of authentication—and it’s much harder to steal a fingerprint than it is a password.

-In this guide, we’ll explore the best authentication solutions to prevent the compromise of your users’ Microsoft Office 365 accounts.
-We’ll give you some background information on the provider and the key features of each solution, as well as their most suitable types of customers, so you can be certain you’re choosing the best protection for your organization.
+In this guide, we’ll explore the best authentication solutions for Microsoft 365.
+We’ll give you some background information on the provider and the key features of each solution, as well as who they’re best suited for, so you can be certain you’re choosing the best protection for your organization.